romanvm/romans_blog/Readme.md

 - **Full-text site search** with [django-haystack]( http://haystacksearch.org/) and [Whoosh](https://pypi.python.org/pypi/Whoosh/).
 - **RSS and Atom feeds** for recent blog posts.
+- **SEO features**: meta description, Open Graph and schema.org metadata for posts and pages.
 - **Google Analytics support**.
 - **sitemap.xml and robots.txt**.
 - **Localization-ready**: all interface strings, both in Python and templates, are marked as translatable.